kevald1963/milestone-4-walkabout/README.md

 - view information about other people’s rounds such as the percentage of addresses they have covered.

-*Administrator user stories to be catered for:*
+**Administrator user stories to be catered for:**

 I want to

 - carry out all the functions that an Agent User can do.

+- Create organisations

+- Create other Administrators for my system.

+- Create Agents for my system.

 - Create streets of addresses.